 Paige Fertitta and daughter Blayne Fertitta at the 2019 San Luis Salute gala in Galveston.
 (Dave Rossman Photo)

-Rockets CEO and Tilman Fertitta pose with Fertitta's new jersey on his first official day as the Houston Rockets new owner.
+Rockets CEO and Tilman Fertitta pose with Fertitta's new jersey in 2017 on his first official day as the Houston Rockets new owner.
 (Photo by Mary Ann Cuellar.)

 His casinos, restaurants, and hotels across the country are closed.
 His Houston Rockets are on ice.
 Yet, Tilman Fertitta and his family are stepping up to the plate on behalf of Landry’s Inc. employees who are out of work due to the pandemic-imposed closures.

 The Fertitta family has created The Fertitta Entertainment/Employee Relief Fund and launched it with $1 million in seed money.
 All Landry’s employees impacted by the COVID-19 crisis can apply for assistance.
 Anyone wishing to contribute to the fund can do so here.

 “Our employees are our most important resource,” Tilman Fertitta says in a statement.
 “COVID-19 has taken a particularly harsh toll on all aspects of the hospitality industry where we are heavily invested.
 It is our hope this fund will provide some much-needed relief for our valued employees.”

 This is the second helpful step taken by the Fertitta family, which early on in the shutdown opened the former Willie G’s on Post Oak Boulevard to serve a free meal daily to employees and their families.
 Of the 10,000 employees in Houston and Galveston, between 1,500 and 2,000 are fed each day from the larder that includes shrimp or chicken, pasta, salad, hamburgers, fries, and more.
 By mid-April, the team had provided more than 34,000 meals.